RichardAPena/Mystic/README.md

 TLDR:
-Wall of Repulsion -> when i learn walls it MIGHT be done (KEKW) Punishing Fury -> as soon as i learn reactions will be done Strategic Mind -> containers and temporary actions, should be done soon Aura of Victory -> statfunctors and conditions, should be done soon Beacon of Recovery -> HasSavingThrowWithAbility(Ability.Dexterity) ?
-Might rework this to automatically succeeding Saving Throws
+Wall of Repulsion -> when i learn walls it MIGHT be done (KEKW)

 Crown of Despair
  - Crowned in Sorrow